 Other substance combinations included inhalants.
-Admission rates for inhalant use remained low across regions at <1%; no inhalant use was reported for the WC.
+Admission rates for inhalant use remained low across regions at <1%; no inhalant use was reported for the EC and WC.
 This is likely to be an underestimate given that inhalant misuse is common among those who find themselves destitute and therefore may not have easy access to care.
-In comparison to the other regions, only the NR had more females (67%) versus males (33%) reporting inhalant use at time of admission.

-Poly-substance use was high with a national rate of 53%, remaining unchanged from the preceding period.
-By region, rates ranged between 40% (CR) and 66% (EC).
+In the NR only females reported the use of inhalants at the time of admission.
+Poly-substance use remained high with over half (51%) of individuals admitted to treatment indicating the use of more than one substance.
+By region, rates ranged between 38% (CR) and 61% (EC).